wp-plugins/edd-toolbar/readme.txt

 8. Easy Digital Downloads Toolbar in action - additional plugin settings under "Misc" in EDD settings - new option since plugin version 1.1+

 == Changelog ==

+= 1.2 (2012-05-01) =
+* NEW: Added new official "Styles" and "Add Ons" settings links, plus a new Documentation resource link.
+* UPDATE: Moved all admin-only functions/code from main file to extra admin file which only loads within 'wp-admin', this way it's all  performance-improved! :)
+* NEW: Added two action hooks for hooking custom menu items in -- `eddtb_custom_main_items` for the main section and `eddtb_custom_group_items` for the resource group section (See FAQ section here for more info on that).
+* BUGFIX: Translation display only for non-English locales fixed.
+* UPDATE: Updated and improved documentation of readme.txt file here.
+* UPDATE: Updated German translations and also the .pot file for all translators.
+* UPDATE: Extended GPL License info in readme.txt as well as main plugin file.

 = 1.1 (2012-04-22) =
 * NEW: Added two options to the "Easy Digital Downloads > Settings > Misc" page: to easily remove the Resources & Languages/Translations resources items from the toolbar menu per checkbox option.